deusipse/dotfiles/README.md

 # Dotfiles
-What else is there to say I mean it's pretty straightword I guess
+What else is there to say I mean it's pretty straightforward I guess